 The Fair Packaging and Labeling Act

-The FPLA guidelines are detailed legal requirements for your candle's front-facing labels.
-It states that labels on round containers need to cover 40% of the surface, while on rectangular ones, they need to cover one side.
+For round containers, this information should be on a label covering 40% of the surface of the container.
+On rectangular candle containers, this label needs to cover one full side.
 The label must be placed directly on the container, the packaging, or the physical candle.
 Your candle label must also include some essential information to comply with the FPLA.

 Statement of Identity